GianCastle/GianCastle/README.md

 ## Helloow, I'm Gian
 📚 Facebook Developers Circle Lead in Santo Domingo

-🔭 I’m currently a Fullstack Software Developer @ Megsoft
+🔭 I’m currently a  Sr. Software Developer @ Megsoft

 🌱 I’m currently learning ...
 Music Development and Composition

 👯 I’m looking to collaborate on ...
 NodeJS React Open Source projects, mostly related about Audio and Music

 💬 Ask me about ...
-React, Functional Programming and Garageband
+React, Functional Programming and Music/Sound Composition with Garageband

 📫 How to reach me: ... @gian.castle on Instagram. @GianCastle everywhere else